End of Life Conversations cover art

 By: Rev Annalouiza Armendariz & Rev Wakil David Matthews

-• Annalouiza and Wakil offer classes on end-of-life planning, grief counseling, and interfaith (or no faith!) spiritual direction.
-If you are interested in any of those, don't hesitate to get in touch with us via email at endoflifeconvo@gmail.com.
+Annalouiza and Wakil offer classes on end-of-life planning, grief counseling, and interfaith (or no faith!) spiritual direction.
+If you are interested in any of these, please don't hesitate to contact us via email at endoflifeconvo@gmail.com.

 In this podcast, we'll share people’s experiences with the end of life.
 We have reached out to experts in the field, front-line workers, as well as friends, neighbors, and the community, to have conversations about their experiences with death and dying.
-We have invited wonderful people to sit with us and listen to each other’s stories.
+We have invited wonderful people to sit with us and share their stories with one another.

-Our goal is to provide you with information and resources that can help all of us navigate and better understand this important subject.
+Our goal is to provide you with information and resources that can help us all navigate and better understand this important subject.

 You can find us on Facebook, Instagram, YouTube, and BlueSky.
-Also, we would love your financial support and you can subscribe by clicking on the Subscribe button.
+Additionally, we would appreciate your financial support, and you can subscribe by clicking the Subscribe button.
 Subscribers will be sent a dynamically updated end-of-life planning checklist and resources document.
 They will have access to premium video podcasts on many end-of-life planning and support subjects.
-Subscribers at $8/month or higher will be invited to a special live, online conversation with Annalouiza and Wakil and are eligible for a free initial session of grief counseling, or interfaith spiritual direction.
+Subscribers at $8/month or higher will be invited to a special live, online conversation with Annalouiza and Wakil and are eligible for a free initial session of grief counseling or interfaith spiritual direction.

-We want to acknowledge that the music we are using was composed and produced by Charles Hiestand.
-We also acknowledge that we live and work on unceded indigenous people's lands.
-We thank them for their generations of stewardship which continues to this day, and honor them by doing all we can to create a sustainable planet and support the thriving of all life, both human and more than human.
+We want to thank Wakil and his wife's children for the wonderful song that begins our programs.
+We also want to acknowledge that the music we are using was composed and produced by Charles Hiestand.
+We also acknowledge that we live and work on unceded indigenous peoples' lands.
+We thank them for their generations of stewardship, which continues to this day, and honor them by doing all we can to create a sustainable planet and support the thriving of all life, both human and more than human.

 © 2025 End of Life Conversations